 How do I get my medicines refilled?

-- You can also ask your pharmacy to call the Clinic for a refill
+- Please call your pharmacy to request a refill